MubassirAhmed/Dash/README.md

 It filters and tags jobs based on the years of experience (YoE) mentioned in the job descriptions.
 This gives a more concrete way of searching for jobs as Linkedin uses arbitrary tags such as 'entry-level', 'associate', 'mid-senior level', etc. to organize their job postings.

 This in particular, solves a real-world issue, as many postings tagged as entry-level jobs on Linkedin ask for several YoE, and it's not possible to filter them using Linkedin's search.
-During the search process, sorting through entry-level roles manually becomes extremely time consuming, especially when hundreds of new jobs are posted everyday, making it impractical to go through all of them.

-The app also creates other useful visualizations such as:

-* Technical skills that are currently most in demand
-* The demand for years of experience
-* Time of day, and day of the week when most number of jobs are posted

 ## How to use:
 1.The first table shows new jobs posted in the last 5 hours.
 The jobs can be sorted by their current number of applications received.